Gordon-Reilley/drf-api/README.md

 ### Tests

 * Run tests with the command: `python manage.py test`.
-* All 6 tests passing!
+* All 6 tests passing